Higher-order topological pumping and its observation in photonic lattices: Introduction

 A second central, though as yet unobserved phenomenon in higher-order topological band theory is the higher-order counterpart of a Thouless pump \cite{thouless1983}.
 According to the hierarchical dimensional structure of topological phases, a 2D Chern insulator is connected to a Thouless pump in 1D via dimensional reduction~\cite{thouless1983}.
 The same dimensional reduction leads to an equivalence between the 4D quantum Hall effect~\cite{zhang2001} and a topological pump that adiabatically connects topological and trivial $\mathbb{Z}_2$ time-reversal invariant insulators in 3D~\cite{qi2008}.
 More recently, dimensional reduction has also been used to relate the 4D quantum Hall effect to 2D topological pumps over 2D systems~\cite{kraus2013, petrides2020}, features of which have been realized experimentally in photonic~\cite{zilberberg2018} and ultracold atomic~\cite{lohse2018} systems.

-The higher-order counterpart of this hierarchical structure establishes an equivalence between 3D second-order topological phases having chiral hinge states and a topological pump that adiabatically connects the trivial and second-order topological phases in 2D~\cite{benalcazar2017quadPRB,song2017,petrides2020}.
+The higher-order counterpart of this hierarchical structure establishes an equivalence between 3D second-order topological phases having chiral hinge states and a topological pump that adiabatically connects the trivial atomic limit phase and a second-order obstructed atomic limit (OAL) phase in 2D~\cite{benalcazar2017quadPRB,song2017,petrides2020}.

-In this work, we present the first realization of such higher-order topological pump.
-We do so by studying in detail a 2D lattice that evolves periodically and adiabatically.
-We show that this pump manifests corner-localized states that cross the bulk bandgap and can be used to adiabatically transport energy from one corner of the structure to its opposite one.
-We implement this model in an array of photonic waveguides modulated in their separations and refractive indices and use it to experimentally verify that light is indeed transported as predicted.
-By dimensionally extending our system from two spatial and one temporal to three spatial dimensions, our results are equivalent to the experimental verification of the chiral nature of the hinge states in 3D second-order topological insulators.
+In this work, we present the first realization of such a higher-order topological pump.
+We show that this pump manifests corner-localized states that cross the bulk band gap and can be used to adiabatically transport energy from one corner of the structure to its opposite one in a 2D lattice that evolves periodically and adiabatically.
+We implement this model in an array of photonic waveguides modulated in their separations and refractive indices and use it to demonstrate in an experiment that light is indeed transported as predicted.
+By dimensionally extending the proposed system from two spatial and one temporal dimensions to three spatial dimensions, our results are the dimensionally-reduced equivalent to the observation of chiral hinge states in 3D second-order topological phases.